theyosh/TerrariumPI/docs/_hardware/_sensor_detail.md

 {% endfor %}

 Address
-: {{ page.device_address }}
+: {{ page.device_address }} {%if page.device_power_management %}This sensor does support ([power management]({{ 'hardware' | relative_url}}#power-saving))
+ {% endif %}

 Name
-: The name of the relay
+: The name of the sensor

 Alarm min
-: The ammount of power that is used when on or at full power (dimmer)
+: The lower alarm value.
+When the sensor gets below this value, the **low** alarm will be triggered

 Alarm max
-: The ammount of water that is used when on or at full power (dimmer) in Liter/Gallon per minute
+: The high alarm value.
+When the sensor gets higher then this value, the **hight** alarm will be triggered

 Limit min
-: The current state of the relay.
-Value 0 is off, 100 is full on, or a value between 0 - 100 (dimmer)
+: The minimun value that is valid for this sensor.
+Values measured below this value will be ignored.

 Limit max
-: The current state of the relay.
-Value 0 is off, 100 is full on, or a value between 0 - 100 (dimmer)
+: The maximum value that is valid for this sensor.
+Values measured higher then this value will be ignored.

 Max diff
-: The current state of the relay.
-Value 0 is off, 100 is full on, or a value between 0 - 100 (dimmer)
+: The maximum difference between two measurements that is valid.
+Enter **0** to disable.

 Exclude average
-: The current state of the relay.
-Value 0 is off, 100 is full on, or a value between 0 - 100 (dimmer)
+: Exclude this sensor from the average calculation and graphs on the dashboard.

 ### Optional
 Offset
-: The frequency of wicht the dimmer is working on.
-Default {{ page.dimmer_frequency }}
+: The the value to add or subtract from the sensor reading.